Selim-Emir-Can/Selim-Emir-Can/README.md

 ### Hi there 👋

 - 🔭 I am currently working in the Visual Machines Group at UCLA.
-I previosly worked in the Robotics and Mechanisms Laboratory (RoMeLa) at UCLA
+I previously worked in the Robotics and Mechanisms Laboratory (RoMeLa) at UCLA
 - 🌱 I’m currently learning about Neural Rendering and Generative AI.
 - 👯 I’m looking to collaborate on Machine Learning and AR/VR research.
 - 💬 Ask me about any of my projects down below.